Read summarized version with

 Best for: Teams that need knowledge delivered everywhere they work

-Guru is the AI Source of Truth for your company.
-This knowledge sharing platform connects everything your teams know, makes it accessible everywhere you work, and keeps it accurate automatically.
+Guru pitches itself as the AI Source of Truth for your company, and if a wiki-style tool is more your speed, it’s worth scanning the best Tettra alternatives too.
+This knowledge sharing platform connects what your teams know, makes it reachable everywhere you work, and keeps it accurate on its own.

 What makes it stand out:

-The AI doesn't just match keywords.
-It understands context and intent.
-It considers your role, current workflow, and query patterns to surface the most relevant information.
+The AI doesn’t stop at keywords.
+It reads context and intent, weighing your role, your current workflow, and your query patterns to surface what’s actually relevant.

-Guru uses "knowledge cards" to package information into digestible formats.
-These cards can contain anything from company policies to FAQs to best practices.
+Guru packages information into “knowledge cards,” bite-sized formats that can hold anything from company policies to FAQs to best practices.

 The verification system is solid.
-Subject matter experts are prompted to periodically confirm knowledge accuracy, which prevents outdated content from polluting your knowledge base.
+Subject matter experts get prompted to confirm accuracy on a regular cadence, which keeps stale content from creeping into your knowledge base.

 Integration game:

-Guru integrates deeply with Slack, Salesforce, Microsoft Teams, SharePoint, Confluence, Google Drive, and basically every tool you're already using.
-Knowledge appears in your workflow, not in a separate app you have to remember to check.
+Guru hooks deeply into Slack, Salesforce, Microsoft Teams, SharePoint, Confluence, Google Drive, and pretty much every tool you already touch.
+Knowledge shows up in your workflow, not in some separate app you have to remember exists.

 My take:

-If you need verified, accurate knowledge delivered in-context across multiple tools, Guru's hard to beat.
+If you need verified, accurate knowledge delivered in-context across a bunch of tools, Guru is hard to beat, though it’s worth weighing against the best Guru alternatives before you commit.
 The AI assistant can even help create and translate content into over 100 languages, which is clutch for global teams.

 Confluence: The Enterprise Standard